 The letter “O” indicates a broadcast from the Navtex station, here Portpatrick radio.

-“A” indicates Navigational warning category message.
+“A” indicates a Navigational warning category message.

 ‘20’ indicates the navigational warning message priority sequence.

 ADVANTAGES OF HAVING NAVTEX ONBOARD THE SHIPS: